Carbon dioxide removal: Costs and economics

 The cost of CDR differs substantially depending on the maturity of the technology employed as well as the economics of both voluntary carbon removal markets and the physical output; for example, the pyrolysis of biomass produces biochar that has various commercial applications, including soil regeneration and wastewater treatment.
 DAC cost from $94 to $600 per tonne, biochar from $200 to $584 per tonne and nature-based solutions (such as reforestation and afforestation) to be less than $50 per tonne.
 The fact that biochar commands a higher price in the carbon removal market than nature-based solutions reflects the fact that it is a more durable sink with carbon being sequestered for hundreds or even thousands of years while nature-based solutions represent a more volatile form of storage, which risks related to forest fires, pests, economic pressures and changing political priorities.
-It is important to note that different CDR removal technologies could have their design and operational advantages, for example, while nature-based solutions are cheap, DAC plant that captures 1 MtCO_{2} per year using a land area of 0.4–1.5 km^{2} (99–371 acres) is equivalent to the CO_{2} capture rates of roughly 46 million trees, requiring approximately 3,098–4,647 km^{2} (765,494–1,148,241 acres) of land.
+Different CDR removal technologies could have their design and operational advantages, for example, while nature-based solutions are cheap, DAC plant that captures 1 MtCO_{2} per year using a land area of 0.4–1.5 km^{2} (99–371 acres) is equivalent to the CO_{2} capture rates of roughly 46 million trees, requiring approximately 3,098–4,647 km^{2} (765,494–1,148,241 acres) of land.
 The Oxford Principles for Net Zero Aligned Carbon Offsetting states that to be compatible with the Paris Agreement: "...organizations must commit to gradually increase the percentage of carbon removal offsets they procure with the view of exclusively sourcing carbon removals by mid-century."
 These initiatives along with the development of new industry standards for engineered carbon removal, such as the Puro Standard, will help to support the growth of the carbon removal market.